Food for the soul, lovingly made for the special people in your life.

 Finishing the Dish

 Heat a small pan over medium heat and add the lardons of pancetta.
 Cook until the fat has rendered out and they have become crispy, with a slotted spoon remove the crispy lardons and set aside but keep the fat in the pan.
 Add the mushrooms to the pan and sauté until golden then turn the heat to low, add the lardons back into the pan and add the red wine sauce.
 Bring to a boil, not to reduce, but more to emulsify the fat into the red wine sauce.
-Once the liquid is bubbling as an homogenous mixture, remove from the heat and pour over the beef fillet.
+Once the liquid is bubbling remove from the heat and pour over the beef fillet.
 Place a spoon of the potato puree to the side of the beef and top the beef with the garlic scapes.